Redeye bass: Species distribution

-An Introduced Species
+As an introduced species

 In 1962 and 1964, redeye bass were introduced in California to provide angling (hook on a line to catch fish) in streams dominated by native fishes not favored by anglers, examples being introductions into the Stanislaus River (Tuolumne County), Feather River (Butte County), Alder Creek (Sacramento County), and Santa Margarita River (San Diego County).
 Now dominating in some California river ecosystems, the bass has eliminated native fishes.
-Introduced redeye bass additionally pose a threat to California's endemic frogs and the California tiger salamander (Ambystoma californiense).[7]
-In 1969 redeye bass raised in the California Department of Fish and Wildlife’s (CDFG) Central Valley Hatchery were planted in Oroville Reservoir (Butte County), where they became established and hybridized with smallmouth and spotted bass.
+Introduced redeye bass additionally pose a threat to California's endemic frogs and the California tiger salamander (Ambystoma californiense).
+In 1969 redeye bass raised in the California Department of Fish and Wildlife's (CDFG) Central Valley Hatchery were planted in Oroville Reservoir (Butte County), where they became established and hybridized with smallmouth and spotted bass.
 The redeye bass is established in the Sisquoc River within the Santa Maria River basin.
 Introduced Micropterus coosae have displaced native hardhead (Mylopharodon conocephalus) in the Cosumnes River.

 Coosa bass were also introduced into the Verde River and it's tributaries, of North Central Arizona.
-The introduction of these fishes were mistakenly imported to the region from Alabama thought to be smallmouth bass, and have since become well established since their introduction during the mid 1950's; in around 2021 these fishes were genetically identified as Micropterus coosae.
+The introduction of these fishes were mistakenly imported to the region from Alabama thought to be smallmouth bass, and have since become well established since their introduction during the mid-1950s; in around 2021 these fishes were genetically identified as Micropterus coosae.
 Elsewhere, the redeye bass was introduced to Tennessee in the 1950s and has hybridized extensively with native smallmouth bass (M. dolomieu).

-Life History
+Life history

 Age, growth, and sexual maturity of redeye bass are not well understood, however, maximum age is assumed to be about 9–10 years, while sexual maturity was estimated at three or four years The growth rate of the redeye bass compared with other gamefish is particularly slow.
 The growth is greatest its first year and gradually decreases as the fish become older.
 On average, a 10-year-old redeye bass grows about 1 inch in length each year.
 In their native streams, redeye bass and closely related species inhabit clear, cool water with large, rocky pools, where they are opportunistic predators on fish and invertebrates, especially adult aquatic and terrestrial insects.
 Larger redeye bass tend to dominate low velocity, deep pools, while smaller bass tend to be absent from these pools and are primarily found in shallow, fast-moving riffles.
 Intermediate-sized redeye bass tend to be found in runs or shallow pools.
 Diet for large redeye bass typically includes crayfish, dobsonfly nymphs, mayfly nymphs and adults, and damselfly nymphs.
 They are opportunistic predators that feed on the surface, in the water column, and on the bottom.
 Small juveniles feed mainly on aquatic insects, but have successfully preyed on mosquitofish in shallow water.
-The bass tends to move up small tributary streams or to the heads of pools in larger streams to spawn in late spring when temperatures rise to 17-21 °C. Males construct nests in beds of gravel.
+The bass tends to move up small tributary streams or to the heads of pools in larger streams to spawn in late spring when temperatures rise to 17–21 °C. Males construct nests in beds of gravel.
 Spawning and parental behavior is presumably similar to that of smallmouth bass.